Public Consultation – Privacy Impact Assessment

 Civil Enforcement Officers with Body Worn Video Cameras

-Manchester City Council wants to improve travel for everybody, whether pedestrians, cyclists, bus passengers, car or lorry drivers.
-Civil Enforcement Officers are vital to keep traffic flowing safely and the transport network at its most efficient for all motorists.
-To help manage traffic, including on and off Street parking restrictions and bus lanes, Manchester City Council and service partner NSL, are to equip Civil Enforcement Officers with Body Worn Video Cameras.
+London Borough of Barnet wants to improve travel for everybody, whether that be pedestrians, cyclists, bus passengers, car or lorry drivers.
+Civil Enforcement Officers (CEOs) play a vital role in keeping traffic flowing safely and the transport network operating at its most efficient for all motorists.
+To help manage traffic, including on and off-street parking restrictions, London Borough of Barnet and service partner NSL, are to equip CEOs with Body Worn Video Cameras.

 Body Worn Video Cameras

 Mounted on the chest or head these devices capture video and audio.
-They are activated by the officer when an offence has occurred or in situations where a recording may help improve safety.
-The data is encrypted and stored on the device (officers are not able to view or edit the footage) and transferred to a dedicated secure storage facility at the end of each shift where it remains for no more than 90 days, unless required for investigation, before being deleted.
+They are activated by the CEO when in situations where a recording may help improve safety.
+The data is encrypted and stored on the device (CEOs are not able to view or edit the footage) and transferred to a dedicated secure storage facility at the end of each shift where it remains for no more than 90 days, unless required for investigation, before being deleted.

 Why are body worn video devices required?